Compere Lapin

 Where the Warehouse District Meets the Caribbean

 New Orleans has always absorbed outside culinary influence and made it its own.
-The city's French, Spanish, African, and Creole inheritances have long been documented, but the Caribbean thread — the one connecting Gulf Coast cooking to the islands via trade routes and migration — is less formally acknowledged.
+The city's French, Spanish, African, and Creole inheritances have long been documented, but the Caribbean thread, the one connecting Gulf Coast cooking to the islands via trade routes and migration, is less formally acknowledged.
 Compere Lapin, at 535 Tchoupitoulas Street in the Warehouse District, sits at that intersection.
-The room is in the Old No. 77 Hotel, a converted warehouse where exposed brick and industrial bones give way to a dining space that feels grounded without being heavy.
+The room sits in a converted warehouse with exposed brick and industrial bones.
 The approach on the plate follows the same logic: familiar Southern and Caribbean ingredients handled with a precision that doesn't announce itself.

-Chef Nina Compton, a St. Lucia-born cook with serious fine-dining credentials, represents the kind of practitioner New Orleans has been drawing in increasing numbers since the mid-2010s , chefs trained at a high level elsewhere who choose the city not for its tourist volume but for what its ingredient base and culinary culture allow them to do.
+Chef Nina Compton leads the kitchen with serious fine-dining credentials.
 Compton's training included time at Le Bernardin in New York City, and the discipline of that kitchen shows in the technical confidence of the cooking at Compere Lapin, even as the flavors land somewhere warmer and more personal.
 That combination, technical structure carrying distinctly Caribbean flavor logic, is relatively rare in the city's current restaurant scene.

 The Booking Situation: What to Know Before You Plan